Early Stage Eczema Symptoms

 • Burning or stinging

 There may be some itching in this stage, but it’s generally much less severe than in the acute stage.
-Subacute rashes also do not have very distinct borders, and the rash is generally dry rather than oozing.
+Subacute eczema rash also does not have distinct borders, and the rash is generally dry rather than oozing.

 Chronic Eczema